Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 • To infuse the flavours of the spices and saffron water better into the chicken, coat the chicken pieces with them first before braising.
 Alternatively, if you have enough time, you can marinate the chicken with the spices for about an hour and store it in the fridge.

-What goes with Moroccan-Style Chicken Stew?
+How to Serve Moroccan-Style Chicken Stew?

 Cauliflower rice